srl-labs/wsl-containerlab/README.md

 **Instructions are from ['Manual installation steps for older versions of WSL'.](https://learn.microsoft.com/en-us/windows/wsl/install-manual)**

-Open an elevated powershell window (as administrator) and paste the following two commands:
+Open an elevated PowerShell window (as administrator) and paste the following two commands:

 ```powershell
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart